The Benefits of Holistic Health and Wellness Practices on Alcoholism and Addiction Recovery

 Edited by Jonathan Beazley, CADC-CAS, RAS II

-Bodhi Addiction Recovery Services and Wellness Center
+Bodhi Addiction Treatment and Wellness

 “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.” ~World Health Organization

 What does it mean to truly heal?
 With addiction, recovery is often equated with prolonged abstinence from alcohol or the addict’s drug of choice (DOC).
 But true recovery, true healing, involves much more than just the cessation of drinking or using.
 It is often said that addiction is a symptom of an underlying root cause.
 To truly heal from addiction means to heal mind, body, and spirit, to heal one’s life, to heal the circumstances and underlying beliefs, traumas, thoughts, and behaviors that lead one to use in the first place.
 Addicts are trying to fill a hole inside.
 If the substance is removed but the hole that it was filling is not healed, then the desire will continue to be there, and the addict is not truly healed.
 They will be fighting an uphill battle against themselves attempting to remain sober, and will almost inevitably relapse.
 Addicts use because, like everyone, they want to feel good, to feel happy.
 In order to truly recover, an addict must discover how to feel good and be happy without a substance.
-Those that find long lasting recovery do so because they have done a tremendous amount of work on themselves beyond just quitting drinking or using.
-They have committed to a higher set of principles and that is more powerful and important than the desire to use.
+Those that find long-lasting recovery do so because they have done a tremendous amount of work on themselves beyond just quitting drinking or using.
+They have committed to a higher set of principles that is more powerful and important than the desire to use.

 Healing is also a highly individualized journey.
 There will be an inner knowing, perhaps a decisive moment, when a person can look at themselves and realize they have truly healed.
 What that looks like is different for everyone.
 It can involve many complex factors, but there are some telltale signs that an addict has truly found healing.

 - A strong support network and close friendships